-259 Interior Design
+259 Housing & Interior (Formerly Interior Design)

-This Interior Design course will cover many aspects of housing.
-Units include housing styles, principles and elements of design, color schemes, furniture selection, and furniture arrangement.
-Students will use a computer program to design a layout and furnish a home using interior design skills.
+Housing and Interiors is a project-based class that covers many aspects of housing.
+Units include: exterior housing styles, interior styles, color schemes, principles and elements of design, furniture selection and furniture arrangement.
+Students will complete many projects and use websites to design a layout and furnish a home.